 Federal Work Study (FWS) lets you work part-time and earn at least federal minimum wage to help pay for your education expenses.
-To get a work study job start with your campus student employment services to identify jobs.
-Jobs can be either on campus or off campus.
+To get a work study job start with your campus career development office to identify jobs.
+Jobs can be either on

 Award: No minimum or maximum but cannot exceed your financial need, subject to funds available

 The financial aid office is responsible for the initial awarding of Federal Work Study to eligible students.
 This opportunity is awarded to students who:

 - Demonstrate financial need